AmmarAbouZor/tech_notes/Linux/Profiling.md

 For memory usage we need to check the value of `Maximum resident set size`

+## Professional Benchmarking with `hyperfine`

+[hyperfine](https://github.com/sharkdp/hyperfine) is a CLI tool to benchmark CLI commands.
+It offers similar interface to `time` but it provides more advance features like running the command multiple time, warm up feature and others...

 ## Other Tools

 - [Valgrind](https://valgrind.org/) Provide more power full feature for profiling and finding memory leaks